Heading to Big Sur with the kids? Get ready for an amazing adventure in one of California’s most gorgeous locations.

 Come here to get off the grid and tune out the world.
 Your phone won’t work much of the time and many lodging options come without televisions and phones.
-Get outside and enjoy family fun while immersing yourself in the area’s natural beauty.
+It’s time to connect with each other and enjoy family fun while immersing yourself in the area’s natural beauty.

-There’s a good chance that you’ll encounter some of the most stunning natural beauty in the whole state here.
+Get ready to encounter some of the most stunning natural beauty in the whole state.

 1. Splash at Carmel River State Beach